TzerNanLinStudio/English_Vocabulary_Dictation_Test/README.md

 ![Image Error](./Other/Image/image_03.png)

-The three images above demonstrate the basic functionalities of the "測驗區".
+The three images above demonstrate the basic functionalities of the "測驗區" tab-page.
 Users can select notes from different dates, add new English words, parts of speech, and Chinese meanings to their notes.
 When users click on the English word field, the system will pronounce the word and display its basic English definition.
 Therefore, users can save unfamiliar words on this tab-page and review them.

 ## 2.2.
 Test Words